as of January 2022

 Please note that working with a limited registration is not a guarantee to pass the knowledge test.
 Therefore, a thorough theoretical preparation of the test is highly recommended.

-Besides working with a limited registration various institutes in Germany offer integration courses for foreign physicians and offer preparatory courses for the knowledge test.
+Besides working with a limited registration various institutes in Germany offer preparatory courses for the German language exam and the knowledge test.
 The following institutes are approved by the Federal Employment Agency and accept vouchers issued by employment agencies:

-For many years the Marburger Bund co-operates trustfully with the VIA-Institut in Nürnberg and the mibeg-Institut Medizin in Cologne.
+For many years the Marburger Bund co-operates trustfully with the mibeg-Institut Medizin in Cologne.

 The costs of the knowledge test vary between the German states.
 Currently you need to pay € 400 in Schleswig-Holstein and € 1,100 in Hesse or Rhineland-Palatinate (see overview: Cost of Knowledge Test).